 Tucking paper bags under the kitchen sink is tempting, but unfortunately it creates a cockroach condo.
 Even worse, once the cockroaches move in, they deposit their pheromone laced fecal pellets.
 If you have cockroaches, it's usually best to hire a professional exterminator.
 You can buy high-quality bait products, but they're expensive and are only effective if you place them properly.
 If only 5 percent of the roaches survive your attack, they will completely repopulate in just a few months.
 For a little more, you can hire a pro who understands the habits of cockroaches and will place the bait in hard-to-reach crevices.
 Furthermore, a reputable exterminator will guarantee the job.

 Stop Moles From Tearing up Your Yard

 To their credit, moles do a good job of aerating the soil and controlling Japanese beetle larvae and other harmful bugs, and they don't eat flowers or plants.
 If you can live with them, they generally won't cause any serious, long-term damage to your yard.
-However, if you can't, you'll have to trap or remove them.
+However, if you can't, you'll have to do some do it yourself pest control methods to trap or remove them.
 The population density of moles is generally no more than three per acre, so catching even one might take care of the problem.

 Livetrapping by setting a deep bucket under an active tunnel is sometimes effective.
 To set up a live trap, dig a hole at the tunnel deep enough to set a 2- to 5-gallon bucket below the level of the tunnel.
 Pack the dirt around the edge of the bucket, then cover the hole with sod or plywood so you can check the hole daily.
 The mole will fall in, and then you can take it to a new location.